kyverno/KDP/proposals/image_verify_enhancements.md

               githubWorkflowRepository: JimBugwadia/demo-java-tomcat
 ```

-#### Example: require all pod images are have a Trivy image scan attestation with keyless signing
+#### Example: require all pod images are have a Trivy image scan attestation with a static key

 ```yaml
 apiVersion : kyverno.io/v1